pingcap/docs/sql/json-functions-generated-column.md

 - You cannot add the generated column in the storage type of `STORED` through `ALTER TABLE`.
 - You cannot create an index on the generated column through `ALTER TABLE`.

-The above functions and some other JSON functions are in development.
+The above functions and some other JSON functions are under development.